mikicz/ucl-photonics-oss-talks/oss.md

 ---

-# How to structure a good opensource project on Github?
+# How to structure a good open source project on GitHub?

 <v-clicks>